 Oklahoma City Meeting Planning Guide

-Oklahoma City is re-opening at a careful pace and taking the necessary precautions to ensure that your next meeting or convention is not only safe, but also easy and enjoyable.
+Oklahoma City is taking the necessary precautions to ensure that your next meeting, convention or sporting event is not only safe, but also easy and enjoyable.
+See below for COVID-19 updates and resources for OKC.

 Hotels & Meeting Venues